 Experiencing skin irritation?

-If you see any changes in the appearance or color of the skin around your stoma (compared to the skin on the rest of your stomach), if you see a rash, or have skin issues, call your ostomy nurse or healthcare provider.
+If you see any changes in the appearance or color of the skin around your stoma (compared to the skin on the rest of your stomach), you can download our guide to healthy skin in order learn more.
+If you see a rash or have skin issues, call your ostomy nurse or healthcare provider.